 If you have a type of non-Hodgkin's lymphoma (NHL) that grows slowly, don't be surprised if your doctor suggests you hold off treatment.
 It's an approach called "watch and wait," and it might be a choice for you if you don't have any pain or other symptoms.

-Your doctor will keep a close eye on your disease, and he won't start treatment unless he sees signs that your lymphoma is getting active.
+Your doctor will keep a close eye on your disease, and they won't start treatment unless they see signs that your lymphoma is getting active.

 It's natural to wonder if it's safe to have cancer but not take action.
 But experts say it often makes sense.

 "With non-Hodgkin's lymphoma, some types may not affect a patient's life for years.
 If it's slow-growing by nature, you can wait," says Henry Tsai, MD, a hematologist and oncologist at Eisenhower Desert Cancer Care in Rancho Mirage, CA.